Otsuichi

-Otsuichi (乙一, Otsuichi) is the pen name of Hirotaka Adachi (安達 寛高, Adachi Hirotaka) is a Japanese writer and filmmaker.
+Otsuichi (乙一, Otsuichi) is the pen name of Hirotaka Adachi (安達 寛高, Adachi Hirotaka), a Japanese writer and filmmaker.
 He is a member of the Mystery Writers of Japan and the Honkaku Mystery Writers Club of Japan.

 He made his debut with Summer, Fireworks and My Corpse while still in high school.
-Major works include the novel Goth, which was adapted into a comic and a feature film (Goth: Love of Death) and the Zoo short story collections which were also adapted into a feature film.
+Major works include the novel Goth, which was adapted into a comic and a feature film and the Zoo short story collections which were also adapted into a feature film.
 Goth won the 2003 Honkaku Mystery Award.

 Tokyopop has published English-language translations of his short story collection Calling You, the novel Goth and the comic adaptations of both.
 Another short story, "F-Sensei's Pocket", appears in the English edition of the literary magazine Faust.